 A traumatic brain injury (TBI) results from a direct blow to the head or significant force to the brain, as in sudden acceleration or deceleration, that causes damage to the individual neurons.
 Concussions are a commonly overlooked form of brain injury, but they can be quite serious.
 Concussions and other brain injuries can result in dramatic lifestyle changes for the injured person and their caregivers.

-Common Types of Trauma to the Brain
+Common Types of Brain Injury Trauma

 Each and every brain injury is unique, but certain types of trauma show up again and again.
 Some of the most common types of brain injury are explained below.